FedeClaudi/Term.jl/docs/src/basics/content_layout.md

 ```

 what's that red text doing in there?
-We didn't use `tprint`, or `apply_style`, we didn't put it into a `RenderableText` or a `TextBox`... why didn't it print as `"[bold red]supripse![/bold red]"`??
+We didn't use `tprint`, or `apply_style`, we didn't put it into a `RenderableText` or a `TextBox` (see Renderables)... why didn't it print as `"[bold red]supripse![/bold red]"`??

 The answer is that stacking operators return the generic `Renderable` type object, and `Renderable`s apply their styles before printing out to console.
 Okay, not a huge surprise I guess, but I just wanted an excuse to say that regardless of what goes into `*` and `/` the output is a generic `Renderable` (well with the exception of `*` between two strings which returns a string; also `*` and `/` don't work with things like `::Number` & co., but you get the idea).
+The reason for the generic `Renderable` type is that the product of two stacked renderables should act as a unitary single renderable in its own right.
+You should be able to print it, stack it etc...
+So `Renderable` is the simplest type of renderable that can do this (it only has segments and measure, no other features - see previous section), so when we stack together multiple different types of renderables we create a generic container.

 Previously we briefly mentioned the idea of the `Measure` or a renderable object. `Measure` stores information about the width and height of a renderable as it will appear in the terminal.
 When we stack renderables, the `Measure` of the resulting `Renderable` will do the following:
 - if we are using `*` the width will be the sum of widths of the two renderables and the height will be the height  of the tallest renderable